Vyral/base-template/_posts/2021-11-05-q3-residential-waterfront-market-update.md

 0:50 — Flathead Valley overview of actives, solds, and pendings

-2:30 — Flathead Lake homes overview of actives, solds, and pendings
+2:30 — Flathead Lake homes overview

-3:25 — Flathead Lake vacant land overview of actives, solds, and pendings
+3:25 — Flathead Lake vacant land overview

-4:45 — Flathead Lake condos overview of actives, solds, and pendings
+4:45 — Flathead Lake condos overview

-5:45 — Echo Lake and Lake Blaine homes overview of actives, solds, and pendings
+5:45 — Echo Lake and Lake Blaine homes overview

-6:20 — Echo Lake and Lake Blaine vacant land overview of actives, solds, and pendings
+6:20 — Echo Lake and Lake Blaine vacant land overview

-7:05 — Swan Lake overview of actives, solds, and pendings
+7:05 — Swan Lake overview

-7:45 — Swan River overview of actives, solds, and pendings
+7:45 — Swan River overview

-8:35 — West Lakes homes overview of actives, solds, and pendings
+8:35 — West Lakes homes overview

-9:00 — West Lakes vacant land overview of actives, solds, and pendings
+9:00 — West Lakes vacant land overview

-10:05 — Whitefish Lake overview of actives, solds, and pendings
+10:05 — Whitefish Lake overview

-11:05 — Lake Mary Ronan overview of actives, solds, and pendings
+11:05 — Lake Mary Ronan overview

-11:50 — Wrapping up today’s topic
+11:50 — Wrapping up

 If you have any questions or a topic you’d like us to cover in a future video, please let us know via phone or email.
 We’ll do some research and answer your questions or make a video about what you’d like to see.
 Just let us know how we can help you.